MaceMadunusus/PlayerStudio/README.md

 PlayerStudio
 ============

 This is a Work In Progress Unreal Engine 4 implementation of a Player Studio draft site for PlanetSide 2.
+Though I (MaceMadunusus) am not actively working on it anymore and it lacks a lot of more recent content added to PlanetSide.
+If anyone would like to continue adding let me know.

-Requires Unreal Engine 4.9 Official Release and above.
+Requires Unreal Engine 4.20 Official Release and above.

-**If you are updating from the 4.8 or below version of this repository then it is highly likely content will not be fully compatible due to a reorganization of assets.
-Backup prior to updating!**

 ##Notes
 To visualize faction color switching your level must be using the HUD_PS2 HUD asset and Pawn_PS2.
 Once that is done, play your level in editor and hold TAB to enable the pop-up menu.
 Click the faction you would like global assets to switch to.